-Without qualifying our opinion, we draw attention to Note 5 to the financial statements.
-The Company has investments in subsidiaries amounting to S\$14,204,352 that includes subsidiaries in operations for more than 4 years.
-The subsidiaries other than Intellect Design Sdn.
-Bhd. and Intellect Design Arena Pty.
-Ltd. are in capital deficit and/or had incurred loss during the financial year.
-The management does not consider any impairment is necessary for the cost of investment in these subsidiaries based on future projections of results for these subsidiaries.
+Without qualifying our opinion, we draw attention to Note 5 and Note 8 to the financial statements.
+The Company has investments in certain subsidiaries that are in capital deficit, namely, Intellect Design Arena, Inc., Intellect Design Arena Philippines, Inc., and PT Intellect Design Arena, Indonesia.
+The Company also has receivables from a couple of these subsidiaries amounting to US\$3,676,908.
+These subsidiaries are profitable for the year.
+The Company also has receivable of US\$1,713,695 from a related company that is in capital deficit but profitable for the year too.
+The management does not consider any impairment in investment in subsidiaries or any allowance for expected credit loss in receivables are necessary based on the future projections of results for these entities.
+Also, the holding company has guaranteed the advances receivable from these entities.
 The forecast is based on several factors and actual results may differ from forecast.